-Takeda hedges the risks arising mainly from its exposure to fluctuations in foreign currency exchange rates and interest rates using derivatives such as foreign exchange forward contracts, currency options, interest rate swaps, cross currency interest rate swaps and interest rate future.
+Takeda hedges the risks arising mainly from its exposure to fluctuations in foreign currency exchange rates and interest rates using derivatives such as forward exchange contracts, currency options, interest rate swaps, cross currency interest rate swaps and forward interest rate.
 In addition, Takeda hedges the risks arising from its exposure to fluctuations in prices of renewable energy using forward contracts.
 Takeda does not enter into derivative transactions for trading or speculative purposes.
 Derivatives are measured at FVTPL unless the derivative contracts are designated as hedging instruments.
 The gains and losses on derivatives that are not designed as hedging instruments are recognized in profit or loss.